Prepping for your bariatric surgery hospital stay

-- You will need to change into surgical gown – We know it is not quite a fashion statement but necessary
+- 1. You will need to change into a surgical gown.
+We know it is not quite a fashion statement but necessary.

-- An interview will take place with anesthesiologist and verbal consents obtained in order to proceed with surgery
+- 9. An interview will take place with

-- You’ll need to meet with the surgeon, surgical staff, and anesthesiologist
+- 10. You’ll need to meet with the surgeon, surgical staff, and

-- Lab results that may be abnormal will need to be redrawn and at the appropriate level prior to the surgery beginning
+- 11. Lab results that may be abnormal will need to be redrawn and at the appropriate level prior to

 Bariatric surgery in the Dallas, Fort Worth area is often less stressful when you’re prepared.
 However, remember, that unforeseen situations can occur that could potentially prolong your scheduled bariatric surgery time.
 These could include a complication during a previous surgical case or an emergency from the emergency department (ER) that could dictate the need for the surgical suite where your surgery was to take place.